 Your crown is created in a lab from your unique tooth impression, which allows a dental laboratory technician to examine all aspects of your bite and jaw movements.

 Your crown is then sculpted for you so that your bite and jaw movements function normally once the crown is placed.

 The Benefits of Crowns

-Crowns are incredibly strong due to the fact that they are made of porcelain which protects and strengthens the remaining tooth structure.
+Crowns should be strong because they are made of porcelain which should protect and strengthen the remaining tooth structure.